knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

 # MQTT-Gateway
 ch.quantasy.iot.mqtt.gateway.tutorial

-This tutorial introduces one possible way of how to program within the world of micro-services.
+This tutorial introduces one possible way of how to program within the world of event-driven micro-services.

 ## Difference to generic Micro-Services
 The ideology of micro-service]s is simple: Do one thing no more, no less...
 Provide a simple API.